angiedickson24/osticket-prereqs/README.md

 <h2>Installation Steps</h2>
 <p>
 Once the Windows 10 VM has been set up in Azure, log into the machine with your credentials.
-It is best to create a notepad and save a copy of any credentials used along the way for this lab, as there'll be many.
 Within the VM, open the Microsoft Edge web browser and download <a href= https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD>osTicket-Installation-Files.zip</a>.
 Extract the files and you should see the following.

 </p>